-&lt;sup>1According to La Porta and Shleifer (2014), in the poorest countries it is about 50%.
+1According to La Porta and Shleifer (2014), in the poorest countries it is about 50%.

-&lt;sup>2Percentage of employed workers, percentage of salaried workers, percentage of the labor force that lacks pensions and percentage of self employed, among others.
+2Percentage of employed workers, percentage of salaried workers, percentage of the labor force that lacks pensions and percentage of self employed, among others.

-$^{3}$ We focus on the informal sector and do not consider the so-called "underground economy".
-Namely, while the latter can be characterized as a violation to the penal code, the former is not.
+3We focus on the informal sector and do not consider the so-called "underground economy".
+Namely, while the latter can be characterised as a violation to the penal code, the former is not.
 In particular, tax avoidance in many countries or the violation of environmental laws is not necessarily investigated and punished by the penal system.

-decides the amount of time she allocates to operate in a formal firm (or technology) and in an informal firm.
+In this article, we develop a model in which a representative individual (or household) decides the amount of time she allocates to operate in a formal firm (or technology) and in an informal firm.
 On the one hand, by working with the formal technology, the individual can take advantage of a public good in the production process but has to pay taxes.
-On the other, the individual may decide to operate with the informal firm but cannot take advantage of the public good in the production process.
-Additionally, the firm can be detected evading taxes with a probability that is increasing in the level of government enforcement and on the size of the informal firm's activities.
+On the other hand, the individual may decide to operate with the informal firm but cannot take advantage of the public good in the production process.4 Additionally, the firm can be detected evading taxes with a probability that is both increasing in the level of government enforcement and the size of the informal firm's activities.
 In case of being detected, the informal firm has to pay the evaded taxes plus a fine of a given size.

-We consider a non paternalistic government which maximizes the representative household's welfare.
-We assume that the State plays as a Stackelberg leader and decides how to allocate public expenditures, collected through the tax system, between the provision of a public good (which can only be used by the firms operating in the formal sector) and enforcement activities, aimed at detecting the informal firm evading taxes.
-When deciding the optimal provision of the public good and the enforcement level, the government takes into account how the representative family reacts to these decisions.
-In such a context and taking into account the shadow cost of public fund, we characterize the optimal stick and carrot policy.
+We consider a non-paternalistic government which maximises the representative house-hold's welfare.5 We assume that the State plays as a Stackelberg leader and decides how to allocate public expenditures, collected through the tax system, between the provision of a public good (which can only be used by the firms operating in the formal sector6) and enforcement activities, aimed at detecting the informal firm evading taxes.
+When deciding the optimal provision of the public good as well as the enforcement level, the government takes into account how the representative family reacts to these decisions.
+In such a context and taking into account the shadow cost of public fund, we characterise the optimal stick and carrot policy.

-The contribution of this paper is twofold.
+The contribution of this article is twofold.
 First, it contributes to the growing literature on informality by providing a new view where the size of the informal sector is endogenously determined by the interaction between the government and individual decisions.
 While Cerda and Saravia (2013) focus on (heterogenous) firms' decision to allocate time and factors between both sectors, we rather consider that this decision comes from workers and thus is taken by a representative consumer.
-In this respect, we characterize the structural
+Our theoretical set-up allows us to point out the link between the size of the informal sector and the shadow cost of public funds that

-$^{4}$ We assume that the public good is not a pure public good in the sense that the government can partially or totally exclude informal firms from using it.
+4We assume that the public good is not a pure public good in the sense that the government can partially or totally exclude informal firms from using it.
 Thus, we are formally referring to a club good.